 #3: Know peak hours!
 We can’t stress this one enough.
 Things like doing laundry or running the dishwasher can cost you half as much if you plan to do them during off-peak hours.
 Check here to learn the best times to use hydro in Kitchener and Waterloo.

 #4: Reduce phantom power.
 Keeping devices plugged in all day actually draws electricity, even when the devices aren’t in use.
 Try plugging your devices into a power bar, and switching the bar off when you leave the house.

 #5: Use CFL bulbs!
-Switching to compact fluorescent light bulbs can cut your electricity costs by as much as 75 percent. (a 60 watt incandescent bulb burns through 1 kWh in just under 17 hours, where it takes about 67 hours for a 15 watt CFL bulb to use the same amount of energy!)
+Switching to compact fluorescent light bulbs can cut your electricity costs by as much as 75 percent.
+A 60 watt incandescent bulb burns through 1 kWh in just under 17 hours.
+It takes about 67 hours for a 15 watt CFL bulb to use the same amount of energy!